 18 Reasons e-mobility will Thrive Over the Next 10 Years

-The e mobility movement is happening right now and it’s real.
+The e mobility movement is happening right now and it’s growing at an amazing rate.
 The move away from ICE (internal combustion engines) to electric-powered vehicles is gathering pace and already has solid foundations to move forward from.
 Here we explore some of the most likely developments, which will arise over the next 10 years.

 We have separated our findings into the following sub-headings:

 - Market Conditions

 The most expensive part of any electric vehicle is the battery.
 To gain competitive advantage electric car manufacturers need to innovate in a number of ways to bring the best product to the market.
 We can expect to see significant innovations in electric vehicle batteries in the coming years, which we summarise below:

 1) Increased battery range

 Expect to see major increases in the range of electric batteries over the next ten years.
 Currently, apart from very expensive models, the range of e-vehicles is up to about 250 miles.
 Whilst, this is fine for the city driver, it is not enough for long-distance drivers (e.g. Salespeople) and taxis, etc.